Interchanges Fees

 These payment processing pricing plans blend the interchange and processor’s markup components into one fee.
 Therefore, it is virtually impossible for the merchant to determine the issuing bank’s and processor’s respective charges.
 Although this method makes it easier to predict transaction processing costs, merchants often pay higher fees overall.

-However, flat-rate pricing can be a good option for small businesses or seasonal merchants.
+However, flat-rate (or flat fee) pricing can be a good option for small businesses or seasonal merchants.
 Their payment processors do not typically charge monthly or annual account maintenance fees.

-Smaller retailers can take several steps to minimize interchange fees.
+Smaller retailers can take several steps to reduce interchange fees.
+Various strategies for businesses to reduce interchange fees include negotiating with payment processors, choosing the right payment processor, improving card processing practices, and regularly reviewing processing statements.
 Some tactics pertain to the purchase transaction while others relate to retail services.
 Let’s take a look at some of them:

 • Include order number and authorization ID at settlement